 Next, we will move to using a real robot.
 For this tutorial, we will be using the KUKA iiwa 7kg collaborative robot.
 These instructions are primarily taken from the iiwa_stack wiki, and it is recommended that the user read this wiki before following these instructions.
 Further, as with any hardware integration task, it is likely that there will be aspects specific to your setup that may not be addressed here.
-As always, this is where the large ROS community knowledge base is here to help.
-Commonly, solutions to such problems can be found in ROS Answers or in the driver repo’s issue tracker.
+As always, the large ROS community knowledgebase is here to help.
+Solutions to such problems can usually be found in ROS Answers or in the driver repository’s issue tracker.

 Note on computers¶